About Frazier Glenn Miller

-Frazier Glenn Miller is the founder and former leader of the Carolina Knights of the Ku Klux Klan and the White Patriot Party, both of which were operated as paramilitary organizations in the 1980s.
+Frazier Glenn Miller was the founder and former leader of the Carolina Knights of the Ku Klux Klan and the White Patriot Party, both of which were operated as paramilitary organizations in the 1980s.

 Miller quit high school as a senior to join the U.S. Army.
 In 1979, he retired from the Army as a master sergeant after 20 years of active duty, including two tours in Vietnam and 13 years as a member of the elite Green Berets.

-Miller says he read a racist newspaper for the first time in the early 1970s when his father gave him a copy of The Thunderbolt, published by Ed Fields of the racist and anti-Semitic National States Rights Party (NSRP).
+Miller said he read a racist newspaper for the first time in the early 1970s when his father gave him a copy of The Thunderbolt, published by Ed Fields of the racist and anti-Semitic National States Rights Party (NSRP).
 According to Miller, within two minutes of browsing through the tabloid, he knew he “had found a home within the American White Movement.
 I was ecstatic.”
 He joined the NSRP in 1973 but soon left because, he later testified, it was “made up mostly of elderly people who were not that active.”

 He then joined the National Socialist Party of America, a neo-Nazi group whose members attacked and killed marchers associated with the Communist Workers Party in Greensboro, N.C., in 1979.
 The following year, due to his involvement with the neo-Nazi group, the Greensboro shootout, and death threats against him and his family, his wife left him and moved with their children to Chicago.